Lady Colin Campbell: Marriage and family

 On 23 March 1974, after having known him for only five days, she married Lord Colin Ivar Campbell, the younger son of the eleventh Duke of Argyll.
 She has said of him, "He had the strongest personality of anyone I had ever met – he simply exuded strength, decisiveness and charm."
 However, their relationship quickly soured.
-The couple split after nine months over the scandal surrounding her gender at birth, and divorced after 14 months.
+The couple split after nine months over the scandal surrounding her physical characteristics at birth, and divorced after 14 months.
 She successfully sued several publications that claimed she was born a boy and had subsequently undergone a sex change, and accused her former husband of selling the untrue story for money.
-Her stepmother-in-law was Margaret Campbell, Duchess of Argyll, who was friends with Dame Barbara Cartland, step-grandmother to Princess Diana.
+Her stepmother-in-law was Margaret Campbell, Duchess of Argyll, who was friends with Dame Barbara Cartland, step-grandmother to Diana, Princess of Wales.

-In 1993, she adopted two Russian boys, Michael ‘Misha’ and Dimitri ‘Dima’, both of whom appeared on MTV's 2018 reality television show The Royal World calling themselves "Count".
+In 1993, she adopted two Russian boys, Michael 'Misha' and Dimitri 'Dima', both of whom appeared on MTV's 2018 reality television show The Royal World calling themselves "Count".

-In 2013, she bought Castle Goring, the ancestral home of the family of the poet Percy Bysshe Shelley (although he never lived there), and a Grade I listed country house in Worthing, Sussex.
+In 2013, she bought Castle Goring, a Grade I listed country house in Worthing, Sussex.
+The property is the ancestral family home of the poet Percy Bysshe Shelley (although he never lived there) and the former seat of the Shelley baronets.

 Writing career

-Campbell wrote special Radio pantomimes for the BBC in 1982 and 1983, entitled Dick Whittington and Sleeping Beauty.
+Campbell wrote special radio pantomimes for the BBC in 1982 and 1983, entitled Dick Whittington and Sleeping Beauty.
 She is best known for her books on Diana, Princess of Wales, and Queen Elizabeth The Queen Mother.
 Her 1992 book, Diana in Private: The Princess Nobody Knows, provided information about Diana's struggle with bulimia and her affair with James Hewitt (insights into these matters deriving from the fact that "one of [Campbell's] closest friends was one of [Diana's] closest friends").
 Campbell was dismissed as a fantasist, but some of her claims were later vindicated.
 Diana in Private appeared on The New York Times Best Seller list in 1992.
-Campbell later claimed that the book initially started as an authorised official biography but later Diana decided to make it an unofficial one and use it as a "get out of jail card" after being "advised by friends that she should play the victim."
+Campbell later said the book initially started as an authorised official biography but later Diana decided to make it an unofficial one and use it as a "get out of jail card" after being "advised by friends that she should play the victim."
+Her 1993 book, The Royal Marriages, was criticised by Lynn Barber for lack of verification for her assertions.
+Barber described her pleasure in encountering "an author so exhilaratingly untrammelled by any fear (or knowledge?) of the libel laws.
+Nothing is beyond her", concluding "either [Campbell] is the greatest gossip since Pepys or she is a complete fabulist: one can only read it and gawp ...
+Lady Colin Campbell never bothers her head with anything so tedious as verification".